g8wu/beng183/Variantcalling.md

 More discussion on applications of variant calling.
 Examples include [Feliciano, 2018].(https://doi.org/10.1016/j.tube.2018.04.003)

 ## Demo
 We demonstrate an analysis pipeline starting from analysis ready reads to final BAM files showing variant sequences and locations.
+Tools used are:
+*  FastQC: quality check of reads
+* samtools: alignment
-Tools used are FastQC for quality check, samtools for alignment, VCF for variant calling, bftools, SnpEff for variant annotation, and IGV for visualization of read coverage and variant type.
+* VCF for variant calling, bftools, SnpEff for variant annotation, and IGV for visualization of read coverage and variant type.

 ```
 # Setup utput file and reference genome file: